Status : ActiveRef BS_RECORD

 BeforeAfter

-Coordinating many agentsa research topic, impressive in demossomething you can actually run end to end
+Coordinating many agentsa research topic, impressive in demosa runtime you can run concrete companies on

-Keeping agents on taskthey drift, loop, or lose the goalcoordination logic holds the group to one objective
+Keeping agents on taskthey drift, loop, or lose the goalan org chart and a CEO hold the group to one objective

 The delta